DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs-getting-started-pages.md

 ## Usage (Pages Router)
 ### Wrap your app in the DevCycle Higher-Order Component
-In your `_app.tsx` file, wrap the App component in the DevCycle HOC:
+In your `_app.tsx` file, wrap the App component in the DevCycle Higher-Order Component:
 ```typescript jsx
 // _app.tsx
 import React from 'react'